cncf/cnf-testbed/docs/openstack_deploy.md

-# Deploy OpenStack to Packet
+# Deploy OpenStack to Equinix Metal

 See [common setup steps](steps_to_deploy_testbed.mkd#common-steps) for the cnf testbed.